Illeis galbula: Behaviour

 During the day it is fast moving and readily flies or drops when disturbed.
 The pupa are active and often stand on end.

 Adult and larval fungus-eating ladybirds are often found in gardens where they eat powdery mildew on cucurbit crops like pumpkin and zucchini.
 In Australia, overwintering adults feed on pollen of wattles and privet species during spring.

 Distribution

 This species is native to Eastern Australia.
-Fungus-eating ladybirds are a non-native species in the North Island of New Zealand, first introduced to Auckland in 1985.
+It is a non-native species in the North Island of New Zealand, first found in Auckland in 1985.
 They are also found in New Guinea.